nathzz30/testApp/README.md

 ## 🚀 Getting Started

-These instructions will help you get the `user-service` running locally.
+These instructions will help you get all microservices running locally.

 ### 📦 Prerequisites
 - Node.js (>=18)
-- Yarn (v1.22.22)
+- Yarn (v1.22.22 or newer)
 - Docker & Docker Compose

 ---